hillaryychan/COMP3141/notes/04_Data-Invariants-Abstraction-and-Refinement.md

 This implementation is O(n), which is sub-par.
 ***However***, it is a simple implementation, and its trivial to see that it is correct.
 If we make a better queue implementation, it should always give the same results as this simple one.
-Therefore: this implementation serves as a **functional correctness specification** for our `Queue` type
+Therefore, this implementation serves as a **functional correctness specification** for our `Queue` type.
+It is our abstract model.

 ### Refinement Relations